ccao-data/data-architecture/dbt/models/location/columns.md

 not change it.
 We then run these values through a crosswalk file to make sure they align semantically with `tax_municipality_name`.

+Values which are NULL represent values which we do not have information for.
+Values which are an empty array represent unincorporated parcels.

 {% enddocs %}

 ## cook_board_of_review_district_num